 Legal Jurisdiction, Release of Liability and Assumption of Risks

 By submitting this application form the participant assumes all of these risks and agrees to indemnify Kaya, its officers, directors, and employees harmless for any and all liability that may arise in connection with participation in the Kaya Programs.
-Kaya reserves the right to refuse any applicant admission to any programme if he or she is deemed ill suited for the programme.
-Important programme information will be sent to the email address provided on the application.
+Kaya reserves the right to refuse any applicant admission to any program if he or she is deemed ill-suited for the program.
+Important program information will be sent to the email address provided on the application.
 Photographs, videotapes, and/or statements of participants may be used in promoting Kaya.
-Kaya publishes programme and project photos on a monthly basis on the Kaya website.
-These photos and videos are available for participant, friends, family, and interested individuals to download, email, or print for personal use.
+Kaya publishes program and project photos on a monthly basis on the Kaya website.
+These photos and videos are available for participants, friends, family, and interested individuals to download, email, or print for personal use.
 Photography usage for distribution purposes will be considered on an individual basis on application to Kaya.

 Travel Documents and Insurance

 All participants must possess a valid passport for their Kaya trip.
 Participants are responsible for any costs associated with visas, airport taxes, obtaining the proper travel documents for their trip, and changes to flight itineraries.
 All participants must have valid, comprehensive health and travel insurance during the time of their programme covering risks associated with a ‘Force Majeur’ event, medical emergencies and repatriation.
 Details of insurance must be supplied to Kaya prior to commencement of any programme.
 Kaya reserves the right to refuse entry to programmes if insurance details are not supplied.